d1d2dopamine/the-Allosteric-Sprint-hypothesis/README.md

 - No independent (third) dataset replication yet.
 - No physiological/mechanistic validation of any kind.
 - Analysis pipeline went through multiple iterations; while each individual test reported here applies proper correction, the broader iterative process carries some risk of researcher degrees of freedom that a pre-registered replication would eliminate.
+- The cyclical/phase-transition version of the hypothesis (as opposed to the static subtype version tested here) has not been tested and would require longitudinal data this project does not have.

 ## Reproducing the Analysis